qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    buffer if you prefer.
 #.
 Click **[Apply]** to see if you like the changes.

-As a last define if the labels are shifted.
+As a last define if the labels should be shifted.
 Use the :guilabel:`Offset` settings and fill in the 'X offset' and the 'Y offset' .
 Again, it is possible to define the :guilabel:`Offset` 'In points' or in 'In map units'.